 Broad personal finance management sites like Mint and YNAB can help you manage your student loans with an eye on the future.
 Using your log-in details for credit cards, bank accounts, and lenders, these sites update your information on a regular basis, providing you with a comprehensive financial overview.

-Not all accounts are free by any means, but SoFi Money® has no account fees.
-It’s a cash management account that earns interest and offers cash-back rewards.
+Not all accounts are free by any means, but SoFi Checking and Savings® has no account fees.
+It’s a bank account online that earns up to 1.25% APY and offers cash-back rewards.
 Money can be tucked into vaults for goals or an emergency fund.
 Checks can be deposited from your phone, and more.

 Student loans can be overwhelming—we get it!
 But remember that when you’re in debt, information is your friend.